How to end a tenancy before you move in

 Your landlord may consider agreeing to end the tenancy if you have a good reason.
 For example:

-- you won’t be able to afford the rent
+you will not be able to afford the rent

-You'll be liable for rent until your tenancy ends if your landlord doesn't agree.
+You'll be liable for rent until your tenancy ends if your landlord does not agree.